-Do you have enough food?
+Do you have enough food and water?
 What about those who need medication?
-Do you have enough food for pets to get through too?
+Do you have enough food and water for pets to get through too?

-In an emergency, trains and buses may not be able to operate, roads may be closed and streets or neighbourhoods may be blocked off.
+In an emergency, public transport may not run, and roads and neighbourhoods may be blocked off.